Hyundai Motor says it may miss annual sales target

-SEOUL (Reuters) - South Korean automaker Hyundai Motor Co (005380.KS) warned on Wednesday it may miss this year's annual sales target of 5.01 million vehicles as a slowdown in emerging markets offsets a solid performance in Europe and China.
+SEOUL, Oct 26 (Reuters) - South Korean automaker Hyundai Motor Co warned on Wednesday it may miss this year's annual sales target of 5.01 million vehicles as a slowdown in emerging markets offsets a solid performance in Europe and China.

 "We expect it would be not easy to achieve our sales target planned for this year," said Executive Vice President Choi Byung-chul.